istio/istio.io/content/en/blog/2023/traffic-for-ambient-and-sidecar/index.md

 ## Wrapping up

 Sidecar mode is significant to make Istio a great service mesh solution.
 However, it also causes some problems because app and sidecar containers must be in a pod together.
 Istio ambient mode implements communication among services through centralized proxies (ztunnel and waypoint).
 This mode provides greater flexibility and scalability, reduces resource consumption through not needing a sidecar for each pod in the mesh, and allows more precise configuration.
 Therefore, it's no doubt that ambient mode is the next evolution of Istio.
 Currently, ambient is still alpha and sidecar mode is still the recommended mode of Istio.
-The coexistence of sidecar and ambient modes may be last for a while before we're "all in ambient".
+The coexistence of sidecar and ambient modes may be last a very long time and users can choose what is best for them at the pace they desire.